-They will then provide a comprehensive report which outlines the way forward for the pupil and the ways in which the school can support the individual.
+The dyslexia specialist will then provide a comprehensive report which outlines the way forward for the pupil and the ways in which the school can support the individual.

 Access arrangements, which are undertaken by a qualified assessor, ensure that pupils are able to access exams, tests and assessments, and have the same opportunity to demonstrate their skills and abilities as other pupils.

-Students going into further education with a specific learning difficulty, such as dyslexia, may be eligible for an allowance to help with the extra costs that you incur as a direct result of your needs whilst you study.
-Students often use the allowance to buy a laptop and cover other expenses as a result of their need.
+Students going into further education with a specific learning difficulty, such as dyslexia, may be eligible for an allowance to help with the extra costs that they incur as a direct result of their needs.
+Students often use the allowance to buy a laptop and cover other expenses as a result of their learning difficulty.

-A range of training can be delivered as twilight sessions, or during training days, within school.
-Examples of training include:
+A range of training can be delivered as twilight sessions, or during training days, within school for all members of staff.